StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 ### Decoding Algorithms

-* Greedy Decoding: take the most probable word at every step (until producing <END> token).
+- **Greedy Decoding**: take the most probable word at every step (until producing \<END\> token).
 Lacks backtracking and can generate poor results.
 Think Markov chain.
-* Beam-Search Decoding: Find a high-probability sequence by tracking k most probable partial sequences (called hypotheses) so far.
-You choose sequence with highest probability, adjusted for length.  (= greedy if k = 1.
+- **Beam-Search Decoding**: Find a high-probability sequence by tracking k most probable partial sequences (called hypotheses) so far.
+You choose sequence with highest probability, adjusted for length. (= greedy if k = 1\.
 Ungrammatical, nonsensical, etc. Larger k: reduces some of the problems, but is more computationally expensive.
 It also makes more generic dialogue on chit-chat tasks, and less BLEU score due to short sentences).

 ### Sampling-based Decoding

-* Pure Sampling: sample from probability distribution for next word, greedily.
+- **Pure Sampling**: sample from probability distribution for next word, greedily.
-* Top-n Sampling: sample from probability distribution for next word (greedy), but only take into account the top n most likely words.
+- **Top-n Sampling**: sample from probability distribution for next word (greedy), but only take into account the top n most likely words.

 ![Screen_Shot_2021-01-14_at_18-51-54.png](image/Screen_Shot_2021-01-14_at_18-51-54.png){: alt="" loading="lazy"}